iaseth/coloria/README.md

 ```

 #### Creating Neutral Colors
-Neutral colors are those which have equal `r`, `g` and `b` values.
+Neutral colors are those which have identical `r`, `g` and `b` values.
 Examples are black, white and grey.
-Because of how frequently they are used, there is a special `getNeutral` factory method to keep your code DRY:
+Because of how frequently they are used, there is a special `getNeutral()` factory method to help keep your code DRY:
 ```
 const black = coloria.getNeutral(0, "Black");
 ```